PUBLICATIONS

 1. Self-knowledge is the basis (foundation) of self-identity and self-respect.

 4. It is the source for understanding society and the world.
-It explains current thought and behavior.
+It explains current thoughts and behavior.

 6. It is a source of examples to follow.